sayurasm/Vidlingua/README.md

 <img src ="docs\intro.png">

 ## Approach
-Whisper is a general-purpose speech recognition model.
+Whisper is a general purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.

 <img src="docs\approach.png">